 20-week ‘cooling off’ period

 There will be a minimum 20-week ‘cooling off’ period before the applicant(s) can apply to the court for a ‘conditional order’ (formerly referred to as ‘Decree Nisi’).
-This gives the parties time to reflect on the decision to proceed with a divorce and time to hopefully make some progress resolving any issues that may have arisen with regards children and/or finances.
+This gives the parties time to reflect on the decision to proceed with a divorce and time to hopefully make some progress in resolving any issues that may have arisen regarding children and/or finances.

 - A conditional order means that the court accepts you are entitled to a divorce, but it does not mean your divorce is yet final.
 In the eyes of the law, you are still married.